encoredev/encore/docs/deploy/own-cloud.md

 ![Connect GCP account](/assets/docs/connectgcp.png "Connect GCP account")

+### Troubleshooting

+**I can't access/edit the `Policy for Domain restricted sharing` page**

+To edit Organization policies, you need to have the `Organization Policy Administrator` role.
+If you don't have this role, you can ask your GCP Organization Administrator to grant you the necessary permissions.
+If you're a GCP Organization Administrator, you can grant yourself the necessary permissions by following the steps below:

+1. Go to the [IAM & Admin page](https://console.cloud.google.com/iam-admin/iam) in the GCP Console.
+2. Find your user account in the list of members.
+3. Click the pencil icon to edit your user account.
+4. Add the `Organization Policy Administrator` role to your user account.
+5. Click Save.

+**I can't grant access to the Encore service account**

+If you're unable to grant access to the Encore service account, you may have failed to add Encore to your `Domain restricted sharing` policy.
+Make sure you've followed all the steps in the Connect Cloud page to add Encore to the policy.
+If you're using several GCP accounts, make sure you're logged in with the correct account and that the correct organization is selected in the GCP Console.

+**Encore returns "Could not find Organization ID"**

+If you see this error message, it means that Encore was unable to connect to your GCP Organization.
+Make sure you've followed all the steps in the Connect Cloud page to grant Encore access to your GCP Organization.
+If you're using several GCP accounts, make sure you're logged in with the correct account and that the correct organization is selected in the GCP Console.

+Still having issues?
+Drop us an email at [support@encore.dev](mailto:support@encore.dev) or chat with us in the [Encore Discord](https://encore.dev/discord.

 ## Amazon Web Services (AWS)
 To configure your Encore app to deploy to your AWS account, head over to the Connect Cloud page by going to Encore's